Raleigh Ghost Tour — 11 Haunted Stops, Self-Guided

 Capitol hauntings and Civil War ghosts in the City of Oaks.
-Raleigh's 13 haunted stops.
-3 free, self-guided.
+Raleigh's route includes 11 documented stops.
+5 free, self-guided.

 Tour Stops